The 10 Most Costly Mistakes Home Buyers Make

 9. Failing to Estimate Repair and Renovation Cost.

-professionals so that youre fully aware of any problems the property ma
+professionals so that you’re fully aware of any problems the property may

-have Your agent can advise you on termite and roof reports, structura
+have.
+Your agent can advise you on termite and roof reports, structural

 inspections, and home inspections which cover the major systems (electrical,

-plumbing, etc.) so that you are not hit with big bills immediately after yo
+plumbing, etc.) so that you are not hit with big bills immediately after you

 10. Failing to Compare Loan Programs and Costs.

-Every borrower has different financial goals and needs Making mistake on
+Every borrower has different financial goals and needs.
+Making a mistake on

-your home loan financing can cost you thousands of dollars Your loa
+your home loan financing can cost you thousands of dollars.
+Your loan

 officer can assist you with all the facts and offers a lender can offer you,